 5. How does yoga benefit women in particular with respect to menstrual cramps?

 To women, yoga is a blessing for their menstrual cycles as yoga asanas for irregular periods help in regulating the cycle and may reduce symptoms of extreme PMS like anxiety and depression, when practised regularly.
-Many postures can reduce pressure on the uterus, alleviate cramps, and the gentle stretching of yoga can ease discomfort and lower back pain.
+Many postures can reduce pressure on the uterus, and alleviate cramps, and the gentle stretching of yoga can ease discomfort and lower back pain.
 Regular meditation, which is a part of many yogic practices, can ease irritability, depression and moodiness.

 Paramita Singh discusses practising yoga for weight loss, which is very relevant to our sedentary lifestyles of today.
 Her yoga advice was much more fitness and activity-oriented as she answered our questions about the benefits of yoga for weight loss.